aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-forms/radio-button/_index.md

 ## Conclusion

 In this tutorial, we learned how to add a radio button in a PDF document using Aspose.PDF for .NET.
 By following these steps, you can easily create a radio button and place it on a specific page in your PDF document.

+### FAQ's

+#### Q: Can I customize the appearance of the radio button, such as its size and color?

+A: Yes, you can customize the appearance of the radio button using the `Rectangle` object's coordinates to define its size and position.
+Aspose.PDF for .NET allows you to adjust the radio button's appearance to suit your needs.

+#### Q: Can I add multiple radio buttons with different groups on the same page?

+A: Yes, you can add multiple radio buttons with different groups on the same page.
+Each group of radio buttons can have a unique name, and only one option within each group can be selected at a time.

+#### Q: How can I add a label or text description to the radio button options?

+A: To add a label or text description to the radio button options, you can use the `TextStamp` class from Aspose.PDF for .NET to overlay text on the PDF document at specific coordinates.

+#### Q: Is Aspose.PDF for .NET compatible with all versions of .NET Framework?

+A: Yes, Aspose.PDF for .NET is compatible with all versions of .NET Framework, including .NET Core and .NET Standard.

+#### Q: Can I programmatically control the selection of a radio button option in the PDF document?

+A: Yes, you can programmatically control the selection of a radio button option using the `IsSelected` property of the `RadioButtonOption` class.
+This property allows you to set a specific option as selected.